 Liens not Sold at the Sale

 Any taxes not sold at the sale are held by the county and are, in some cases, available to purchase through the Treasurer’s Office.
 These generally involve properties of low value such as unbuildable strips of land or open space.

 Approximately two weeks later you will receive a copy of your Certificates of Purchase.

 If the taxes for the following year become delinquent, you will be given the opportunity in August to endorse the taxes onto the certificates you hold.
 This enables you to pay the delinquent taxes and add them to your existing tax lien certificate of purchase without attending the tax lien sale.
 You will receive the same interest rate on the subsequent taxes as you did on the original tax sale purchase.
 If your certificates are eligible for endorsement, you will be notified by mail in August.

-When the taxes are redeemed, you will receive a check or notification.
-The Treasurer’s Office prefers to keep all original Certificate of Purchases, however if the Certificate of Purchase is in your possession, you will need to return it to our office.
+When the taxes are redeemed, you will receive a check for the amount of your certificate plus interest.
+The Treasurer’s Office prefers to keep all original Certificate of Purchase, however if the Certificate of Purchase is in your possession, you will need to return it to our office.
 Upon receipt of the Certificate, you will receive a check, which will include the amount of tax you purchased plus the interest that has accrued from the day of sale to the date of redemption.
 You are not refunded for any premium bids that were paid.